huangderful/ChickenGame/README.md

 # ChickenGame
-Keep the Chicken with you!
+Keep the Chicken with you! (or die.)